Historic Tours UK (Formerly Historic Tours UK & Greece)

 This tour is designed to give a good overview of religious life in Northern England from the ancient world to the modern.
 Its core focus is Christianity: Catholic, Anglican and to a lesser degree Nonconformist.
 But Roman paganism, Judaism and Islam also receive attention.
 The Museum of Faith at Auckland Castle is remarkably comprehensive and goes beyond these limits.
 The supplementary talks give a broader context which is useful for understanding particular sites.

-The tour is exciting and very full but with limited free time except evenings and a full and partial free day.
+The tour is exciting and very full but with limited free time except evenings and a full free day in Durham on Sunday 19th July.
 I’m happy to give you recommendations about other sites, restaurants, etc. There will be significant walking at various sites and a degree of vigour and stamina is necessary.
 This tour has a fair amount of travelling because of the widespread locations of important religious sites.

 Dates:

-Monday 25th August to Sunday 7th September 2025 (12 full days not including arrival and departure).
+Monday 13th July to Saturday 25th July 2026 (11 full days not including arrival and departure).

 Capacity: